-Residential construction employment stands at 3.1 million, as of March 2022.
-Out of this total, builders account for 889,000 jobs and residential specialty trade contractors make up the remaining 2.2 million payroll jobs.
-The 6-month moving average of job gains for residential construction was 11,783 a month.
-Over the last 12 months, home builders and remodelers added 103,000 jobs on a net basis.
-Since the low point following reached during the Great Recession, residential construction has gained 1,153,000 positions.
+Residential construction employment now stands at 3.2 million, as of August, broken down as 904,000 builders and 2.3 million residential specialty trade contractors.
+The 6-month moving average of job gains for residential construction was 8,533 a month.
+Over the last 12 months, home builders and remodelers added 118,700 jobs on a net basis.
+Since the low point following the Great Recession, residential construction has gained 1,194,100 positions.

-In March, the unemployment rate for construction workers declined by 0.2 percentage points to 4.8% on a seasonally adjusted basis.
-Driven by an unprecedented increase in housing demand due to the COVID-19 pandemic, the unemployment rate for construction workers has been trending lower, after peaking at 14.2% in April 2020.
+Driven by an unprecedented increase in housing demand due to the COVID-19 pandemic, the unemployment rate for construction workers has been trending lower until recently, after peaking at 14.2% in April 2020.
+In August, the unemployment rate for construction workers rose by 1.1 percentage points to 5.0% on a seasonally adjusted basis but remained historically low but the standards of the last 20 years.